ccarfi/genArtProject/README.md

 # genArtProject
 genetic art project, november 2023

-an exploration in the intersection of genetic algorithms and generative art
+an exploration at the intersection of genetic algorithms and generative art